NHSDigital/organisation-data-terminology-api/README.md

 `ecs-proxies-containers.yml`: The path to a container's Dockerfile is defined here.
 This path needs to be defined to allow containers to be pushed to our repository during the `azure-build-pipeline`.

-`ecs-proxies-deploy.yml` : Here you can define config for your container deployment.
+`ecs-proxies-deploy.yml` : Here you can define configuration for your container deployment.

 For more information about deploying ECS containers see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Developing+ECS+proxies#DevelopingECSproxies-Buildingandpushingdockercontainers ).